 Wisdom (esp.
 Prov 8:22-31) Takes the role of God but is different from God, identified with God's thought/reason in Greek-speaking Judaism

 Jesus created the world.
-God speaks through him and God's word was personified in him.
+God speaks through him, and God's word is personified in him.
 To reject Jesus is to reject God and God's word.

 TOPICS THAT ARE INTRODUCED IN THE PROLOGUE